 “I really think caregiver support is important and I hope I can find more because I work full time,” Lynne explains.

 She says taking the time to give herself a break is a method of self-care she hopes to exercise moving forward.

 “Oh, one really big piece of advice I give to new caregivers is to try to think of something positive about yourself and the person you’re caring for.”
 Lynne explains that when her mother becomes upset about a situation, she sometimes opens a photo album and talks to her mom about happy memories.
 “It seems like a distraction but we’re talking about good memories and she’s okay.”

-to care for herself while continuing to learn about how to better help both her
+And as the springtime months continue, Lynne says her mother is really happy watching the flowers bloom outside their house.
+Lynne believes she will definitely find time to care for herself while continuing to learn about how to better help both her mother and herself.